-It’s vital to have a backup of your website off-site, i.e., away from the local cloud server.
+Having a backup of your website off-site is vital, i.e., away from the local cloud server.
 While most hosting, including DigitalOcean, provides the weekly backup as a service, having a remote back of the entire website is a must.

-A remote backup can be in Google Drive, OneDrive, Dropbox, or anything which is not closely connected to your cloud service provider.
+A remote backup can be in Google Drive, OneDrive, Dropbox, or anything not closely connected to your cloud service provider.

-In this article, we will learn how to set up the WordPress remote backup using a free plugin called WPVivid backup.
-Our backup includes the WordPress Database as well as the files (entire website).
+This article will teach us how to set up the WordPress remote backup using a free WPVivid backup plugin.
+Our backup includes the WordPress Database and the files (the entire website).
 We will also set up the free WordPress auto-backup using the scheduling feature available in this plugin.

 Let’s dive into setting up the WPVivid Backup plugin for remote backup of our WordPress installation —

 Installing WPvivid Backup in WordPress

 Like every other plugin, the WPVivid backup plugin is available in the WordPress plugins repository for free.
 Follow the below instructions to install an active WPVivid backup:

 - Login to WordPress Dashboard

 - Navigate to Add New menu under the Plugins tab

 - Search and install the WPvivid Backup plugin from the repository

 - Hit on the Active command button

 The plugin is now activated, and you’ll be able to see a new menu added in the WordPress dashboard sidebar with the name WPvivid Backup.

 Configure for Off-site Remote Backup

 Now we will configure and authorize remote cloud storage like Google Drive or OneDrive to dump our entire site database and files.
 For demoing, I will be using Google Drive storage which allows 15GB of free personal cloud storage.

 - Navigate to the Remote Storage tab within WPvivid Backup plugin settings

 - Select Google Drive from the available options